Class: DLinked::List

 • (Boolean)

-True if the size of the list is zero, false otherwise.
+‘true` if the list is empty, `false` otherwise.

 def empty?